rewiringamerica/surrogate_modeling/features_upgrades.md

 Misc Well Pump:

 `has_well_pump` (bool): Indicator for whether the unit has a well pump.
-This is coded as an indicator because the simulation feature has only non-None possible value.
+This is coded as an indicator because the simulation feature has only one non-None possible value.

 Neighbors: